Skip to main content

 6. Done!
 You now have a Litmap of your articles.

-From the same Litmap you can either search for more articles, design and customize your Map, or enable search monitoring.
+You can use your Litmap to review your existing collection, search for more related, articles, design a custom Map, or enable search monitoring.

 Importing Articles into a Tag